marinazub/Run-Analysis-Project/README.md

-# week4-peergradedassingmnet-
-coursera Cleaning and Collecting Data
+coursera Cleaning and Collecting Data/ run analysis project
----
-title: "R Notebook"
-output: html_notebook
----

 ##Description of run_Analyis.R
 The following chapters are describing how the script run_analysis.R is processing the data files to output the tidyData.txt.